How to avoid a space heater fire hazard!

 Despite potential dangers, many homeowners use space heaters during the bitter cold.
-Plugging more than one space heater into outlets which feed into the same electrical circuit is asking for trouble.
+Plugging more than one space heater into outlets that feed into the same electrical circuit is asking for trouble.

-“It’ll typically cause the breaker to overload and trip,” said master electrician Charles Otstott.
+“It’ll typically cause the breaker to overload and trip,” said master electrician Charles Otstott with SAFE Electrical.

-Not many homeowners actually know electrical layout of their house?
-Otstott said an easy way to find out is to turn off all switches on the electrical panel, flip on each one individually to find the areas in the house powered by each switch.
+Not many homeowners actually know the electrical layout of their houses.
+Otstott said an easy way to find out is to turn off all switches on the electrical panel and flip on each one individually to find the areas in the house powered by each switch.

 “The fire department tells us it’s a fire hazard and you can create fires from extension cords.
 They are not designed to have large loads run on them,” Otstott said.

-“It’s telling you, you have a bad outlet.
+“It’s telling you, you have a faulty outlet.
 Once this goes bad, you can’t use it any longer,” he said.

 If you do use a space heater, of course, keep it away from furniture, clothing, or anything which can spark a fire.